Guitar Technique – 60 Essential Scale Patterns

 Click to hear guitar techniques scale patterns 12

 Pentatonic Scale Pattern 6

-This’ll not only be helpful when exploring guitar techniques, but it’ll expand your options when adding these scale patterns to your guitar solos as well.
+This expands your options when adding these scale patterns to your guitar solos.

-If you’re new to these guitar techniques, not to worry, you’ll really dig deep into reversal and combination scale patterns in the major scale patterns section of this lesson.
+If you’re new to these guitar techniques, not to worry, you’ll dig deep into reversal and combination scale patterns in the major scale patterns below.

 Click to hear guitar techniques scale patterns 13